enif77/EFrt/EFrt.Libs.Floating/README.md

 - Name: A name of a word with optional parameters.
 - Imm.: Immediate - if a word is executed even if we are in the compilation mode.
-- Mode: I = interpretation mode only (not available during compilation), C = compilation mode only (not available during implementation), IC = vailable in both modes.
+- Mode: I = interpretation mode only (not available during compilation), C = compilation mode only (not available during interpretation), IC = available in both modes.
 - Description: A word name, followed by the stack diagram - () = data stack, [] = return stack, {} = object stack - and description of the word itself.

 | Name     | Imm. | Mode | Description |